berlinplan/berlinplan.github.io/readme.md

 -Prevent the production of atomic bombs in marginalized societies.

-## where to Start ?

-#### Can people wait for psychopaths to create a non-psychopathic platform?

-<sub> **What defines an equitable non-psychopathic group?** </sub>
+#### What defines an equitable non-psychopathic group?

 > A boardless association: a group with no proprietorship, absence of hierarchy, and unattractiveness to psychopaths.

-The group has two primary objectives: first, to devise strategies for establishing a non-psychopathic platform for conducting initial societal voting; and second, to make decisions regarding the website's content, including questions and methods for engaging and mobilizing individuals.
+> A Group with no psychopathic Structures.

 #### how to explore sociopathic behavior?

->Recognizing patterns such as the desire for popularity, pursuit of profit, claims of ownership, aspirations for celebrity status, public disclosure of identity, engagement in university lectures, YouTube presence
+> Recognizing patterns such as the desire for popularity, pursuit of profit, claims of ownership, aspirations for celebrity status, public disclosure of identity, engagement in university lectures, YouTube presence

 To share your ideas or suggestions for creating the initial groups for the voting platform or changing the page's content, please send an email to the individual who introduced this page to you.
 The introducer will then provide you with instructions on how to participate.

+The group has two primary objectives: first, to devise strategies for establishing a non-psychopathic platform for conducting initial societal voting; and second, to make decisions regarding the website's content, including questions and methods for engaging and mobilizing individuals.

 Solution for spread :